johnnymetz/johnny-metz-blog/content/posts/dockerize-your-cypress-tests.md

 ### cypress open

 `cypress open` is more involved because it contains the interactive GUI.
-We have to forward this GUI from the docker container to our host using a special server called an X server, which is responsible for drawing GUI's on linux.
+We have to forward this GUI from the docker container to our host using an [X server](http://www.linfo.org/x_server.html), which is a program that is responsible for drawing GUI's on our screen.

 #### Setup the X server